ibm-cloud-docs/appid/manageidp.md

 4. Repeat steps one through three until all possible URIs are added to your list.

 Having trouble?
-Checkout the following gif to see how to add a URI.
+Checkout the following video to see how to add a URI after you receive an error.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ysXjtcTDZd0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>